 DiGiacomo, M, Lewis, J, Nolan, M, Phillips, JL & Davidson, PM 2013, 'Transitioning From Caregiving to Widowhood', Journal of Pain and Symptom Management, vol. 46, no. 6, pp. 817-825.View/Download from: Publisher's site

 Older women commonly assume a caregiving role for their husbands at the end of life and are more vulnerable to poorer health, well-being, and social and economic challenges.
 The aim of this study was to ascertain older women's experiences of spousal caregiving at the end of life and the ways in which this experience impacts on the transition to widowhood.

-DiGiacomo, M, Lewis, J, Nolan, MT, Phillips, J & Davidson, PM 2013, 'Health transitions in recently widowed older women: a mixed methods study', BMC Health Services Research, vol. 13, no. 143.View/Download from: UTS OPUS or Publisher's site
+DiGiacomo, M, Lewis, J, Nolan, MT, Phillips, J & Davidson, PM 2013, 'Health transitions in recently widowed older women: a mixed methods study', BMC Health Services Research, vol. 13, no. 143.View/Download from: Publisher's site

 This paper summarizes the literature on social capital, well-being, and quality of life for key outcomes to inform a model of social capital in palliative care.

 Currow, D, Allingham, S, Bird, S, Yates, P, Lewis, J, Dawber, J & Eagar, K 2012, 'Referral patterns and proximity to palliative care inpatient services by level of socio-economic disadvantage.
 A national study using spatial analysis', BMC Health Services Research, vol. 12, no. 424, pp. 1-14.View/Download from: Publisher's site